 Parrot Lost Its Voice

 In rare cases, a parrot will lose its voice permanently due to scarring in its throat, lungs, or syrinx.
-This could be due to the following problems and medical conditions:
+This could be due to the following conditions:

 These factors can harm the muscles and tissues that make up the vocal system.
 However, it’s more likely that the parrot will develop a ‘hoarser’ tone than lose its voice entirely.

-Parrots don’t have vocal cords, as they have a syrinx.
+Parrots don’t have vocal cords – they have a syrinx.
 This organ sits at the lower end of the parrot’s throat and is composed of two parts on either side of the bronchi of each lung.

 Parrots can independently change each syrinx’s shape and moveable valve to produce sound.
 Air is pushed through the syrinx, and the vibrations of the muscles and valves make the right noise.

 Syrinx structures vary between species, even within the family Psittacidae.
-For example, cockatiels can’t produce the same range of sounds as African grey parrots.
+For example, cockatiels can’t produce the same range of sounds as African grays.

 Parrots can talk without vocal cords because they can alter the depth and shape of the syrinx.
 Since parrots can precisely control their muscles, they can make various vocalizations.